tngan/samlify/README.md

 ##Description

-This module provides hight-level API for scalable Single Sign On (SSO) implementation.
+This module provides high-level API for scalable Single Sign On (SSO) implementation.
 Developers can easily configure the Service Providers and Identity Providers by importing the corresponding metadata.
 SAML2.0 provides a standard guide but leaves a lot of options, so we provide a simple interface that's highly configurable.

 ##Glossary